The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 You may notarize any document that contains proper notary wording.
 Some PennDOT forms can be downloaded from PennDOT’s website.
 Other forms are only available to PennDOT agents.

-No, but recorders may accept a paper copy of a remotely notarized document, if the notary certifies that the paper copy is a true and accurate copy of the electronic record.
+No, but recorders may accept a paper copy of an electronically notarized document, if the notary certifies that the paper copy is a true and accurate copy of the electronic record.

 No, the notary fees are set by the state.
 You may charge additional clerical and administrative fees, if they are recorded separately in your notary journal.